db-at-work/fusion-vagrant-play/README.md

 ## Why this solution

+Originally, none of this was true:

-Because: Although virtualbox finally supports apple silicon with the [7.1.x series](https://www.virtualbox.org/wiki/Downloads) of releases in late 2024, Vagrant 2.4.1 has a virtualbox version check that does not support higher than 7.0.x series.
-So we suffer the version leap-frog of dysfunction, or use vmware.
+Virtualbox finally supports apple silicon with the [7.1.x series](https://www.virtualbox.org/wiki/Downloads) of releases in late 2024, and Vagrant 2.4.3 has a virtualbox version check that supports the 7.1.x series.

 # VMware Fusion Pro

-This is now [available](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html) for non-commercial use w/o a license.
+This is [available](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html) for non-commercial use w/o a license.

 Go here for the download